Filter Options

 What opportunities are there to meet local Maasai people?

 “The Maasai are indeed the most soulful human presence in Masai Mara safaris and meeting them and getting to know something about their lives is a highlight of any visit here.
 Many lodges and safari companies employ Maasai as guides and drivers, and also as employees in their lodges and tented camps.
 Most can also arrange visits to local Maasai communities – ask your safari operator if this is possible before booking your Kenya safari.
 It can be difficult to interact meaningfully with the Maasai on such occasions, although you can learn a great deal if you take the time to talk with those guiding you, serving your food or cleaning your rooms.
-If you want to organize something yourself, there are a number of simple accommodation and Maasai homestay places just outside the Masai Mara’s Sekenani Gate, where you can spend time with a local family and gain an unfettered insight into their lives.”
+If you want to organize something yourself, there are a number of simple accommodations and Maasai homestay places just outside the Masai Mara’s Sekenani Gate, where you can spend time with a local family and gain an unfettered insight into their lives.”

 2